artumont/EcommerceDocker/README.md

 ## Extra Notes:

 The API and tester tool were developed with the assistance of AI to streamline the process and eliminate the need to build everything from scratch.

+Also if you want to check out what I did to deploy this on kubernetes, you can check out the [JOURNEY](JOURNEY.md) file, this is a file that I used to document my learning process and the steps I took to deploy this on kubernetes.